 The bureau is investigating allegations that at least seven firms, including JPMorgan Chase & Co.
-(JPM), Deutsche Bank AG and Royal Bank of Scotland Plc, conspired to affect prices on derivatives linked to the London interbank offered rate, known as LIBOR.
+(JPM:US), Deutsche Bank AG and Royal Bank of Scotland Plc, conspired to affect prices on derivatives linked to the London interbank offered rate, known as LIBOR.
 Regulators in the U.S., Europe and Asia also have been probing the case.

 Aitken also has taken on Canadian real-estate agents over online property-listing practices, reaching a settlement with the Canadian Real Estate Association in 2010.
 In a separate case last year, the bureau sued the Toronto Real Estate Board, claiming it was restricting access to its online listing service.

 When asked in a May 8 interview with Bloomberg News if she would complete her term, Aitken said, “the best professional adventures I’ve had have all been unplanned and unexpected.”

 To contact the reporter on this story: Andrew Mayeda in Ottawa at firstname.lastname@example.org

 To contact the editor responsible for this story: Chris Wellisz at email@example.com